EN Banner

 Sky Lagoon

 Sky Lagoon was opened in 2021 and it became already the direct competitor of Blue Lagoon.
-Located just a few minutes away from downtown Reykjavik, Sky Lagoon is offering a stunning view over the ocean as the concept was to create a pool that will give the illusion of an infinity pool.
-The concept behind the Sky Lagoon was to recreate a truly Viking bathing experience.
+Located just a few minutes away from downtown Reykjavik, Sky Lagoon offers a stunning view over the ocean as the concept was to create a pool that will give the illusion of an infinity pool.

-The water in Sky Lagoon is natural geothermal water that contains minerals that can detoxify and can help remedy skin ailments.
+The water in Sky Lagoon is natural geothermal water that contains minerals that can detoxify and help remedy skin ailments.

 The concept of Sky Lagoon came out with a 7 step ritual for the skin.
 The ritual starts with your way from the changing room to the infinity pool outside.
 All you need to do is to step into the warm water of the lagoon and relax.